By Redhotchilimist 5 Comments

 The performance is almost game-breakingly bad on ps4 and might be too much to ask for some people.
 The blur alone is something else.
 But the game also failed to spawn propaganda cars I needed to blow up to liberate villages, several times.
 The loading times are unbearably long.
 The game crashed many times on me, which Just Cause 2 never did.

-Just Cause are great games if you just wanna mess around and have a good time for a while, but I wouldn't recommend sticking with one for 100% completion.
+The Just Causes are great games if you just wanna mess around and have a good time for a while, but I wouldn't recommend sticking with one for 100% completion.
 Only regret lies in that direction.
 Do the main story first, then see if you feel like liberating some districts.

 I left JC3 feeling good on it as a whole, it's lighthearted and fun and you get the freedom to do whatever you'd like.
 It's got charm, you know.
 You can drive a car through a hundred trees and down a mountain without it exploding, but the moment you jump out of it you've pretty much created a bomb.
 It's the kinda game you can put a podcast on whenever a cutscene isn't going and just have something mindless but cool happening onscreen.
 It's worthwhile, as a chillout game.
-But I definitely don't need to jump into Just Cause 4 immediately.
+But I definitely don't need to jump into Just Cause 4 immediately, and it's a pity this one has so many technical hiccups.

 Dragon Age Inquisition

-Dragon Age Inquisition is not a good game.
-The controls are awful, the game is buggy, textures pop in every scene transition, the story is endlessly padded, the character designs are ugly, the open world design is a timesink that beats Just Cause 3 for how much of a repetitive waste it is, the gameplay is up there with all other wprgs for worst action RPG combat, the equipment and crafting menus are a mess, the game completely fails to give your party a feeling of actually knowing one another, Sera is the most annoying Bioware character I've experienced, everybody's skin is comically shiny and wet while everybody's hair is this awful barely hairlike mess, if you wanna engage with the dialogue and characters you gotta run around a castle hub for an hour each time you do a big mission which is a huge waste of your time, the combat feels bad and looks like a mess of colored lighting and special effects, the lore is both astoundingly generic and needlessly detailed in tons of books and notes, the tone manages to neither engage me on a mature or dark level or be entertainingly funny and adventurous, the music is either painful or forgettable, Iron bull's tits are about three sizes too big, the character animation is so bad it ruins any emotion a scene tries to convey, etc, etc, so on and so forth.
+If you wanna engage with the dialogue and characters you gotta run around a castle hub for an hour each time you do a big mission which is a huge waste of your time, but it's nothing compared to the timer missions where you send soldiers out on minor text-only quests and have to wait real time for them to be done with it, sometimes for over en hour.
+Movement is still this stilted thing where you spend forever just turning your character around, the combat feels bad to control and looks like a mess of colored lighting and special effects, the lore is both astoundingly generic and needlessly detailed in tons of books and notes, the tone manages to neither engage me on a mature or dark level or be entertainingly funny and adventurous, the music is either painful or mercifully forgettable, Iron bull's tits are about three sizes too big, the character animation is so bad it ruins any emotion a scene tries to convey, etc, etc, so on and so forth.

 It says I'm so easily won over by some interesting character dialogue and a romance right down my particular kink that I'm able to forgive a game that can barely keep itself upright.

-Dragon Age 4 has been announced, and unless Bioware just about swaps out every single developer responsible for anything but the writing, I don't want to play it.
+Dragon Age 4 has been announced, and unless Bioware just about swaps out every single developer responsible for anything but the writing and drawing the cool little illustrations on the cards, I don't want to play it.
 But I feel like I might play it anyway.
 Despite all the things that get under my skin about Dragon Age Inquisition, there is something here that keeps pulling me back.
-Please send help.

 The Awesome Adventures of Captain Spirit